Abstract Submission Information

 - Abstracts that are accepted:

-- Acceptance emails will be sent by June 9, 2023 to the submitter.
+- Acceptance emails will be sent by April 30, 2026, to the corresponding author.

-- Once the submitter has accepted to present, they will receive an email with the date and time of their presentation by July 17, 2023.
+- Once the corresponding author has accepted to present, they will receive an email with the date and time of their presentation by June 30, 2026.

 - Abstracts that are not accepted: